Category: Film Reviews

 Zombies everywhere, very few humans left on Earth

 They let you know right off in the opening that the human race is going down like a meteor crash.
 The VM2 virus was let loose upon mankind and it was goodbye for 90 percent of the people on Earth in a very short period of time.
 (The zombie virus is called VM2.
 V.M. are the initials of one of the writer’s fiancés).

-I noticed a lot a “shout outs” to other Zombie movies in the dialogue, … Read More »
+I noticed a lot a “shout outs” to … Read More »

 Director: John McNaughton

 Dead Naked Girls, there’s several of them the first few minutes of the movie.

 So the movie is off with bang!
 Sort of…you don’t actually get to see any of these murders, and a couple of them look confusing…One happened with a Coke bottle, I think.